dboehm/jamsintown-api/README.md

 # jamsintown-spring-boot-postgresql-jpa-hibernate-rest-api
-The Repository is changed to present the API
+The Repository is changed to present the API for jamsintown endpoint